Christian dietary laws: Vegetarianism

 A vegan Ethiopian Yetsom beyaynetu, compatible with fasting rules.

 Some Christian monks, such as the Trappists, have adopted a vegetarian policy of abstinence from eating meat.

 During Lent some Christian communities, such as Orthodox Christians in the Middle East, undertake partial fasting eating only one light meal per day.
-For strict Greek Orthodox Christians and Copts, all meals during this 40-day period are prepared without animal products and are essentially vegan.
+For strict Greek Orthodox Christians and Coptic Orthodox Christians, all meals during this 40-day period are prepared without animal products and are essentially vegan.
 Abstaining from animal products during Lent occurs by many Christians for this period, though some believers practice Christian vegetarianism as a way of life.

 In Western Christianity, fasting is observed during the forty-day season of Lent by many communicants of the Catholic Church, Lutheran Churches, Anglican Communion, Methodist Churches and the Western Orthodox Churches to commemorate the fast observed by Christ during his temptation in the desert.
 While some Western Christians fast during the entire season of Lent, Ash Wednesday and Good Friday are emphasized by Western certain Christian denominations as especially important days of fasting within the Lenten season.
 In many Western Christian Churches, including those of the Catholic, Methodist and Baptist traditions, certain congregations have committed to undertaking the Daniel Fast during the whole season of Lent, in which believers practice abstinence from meat, lacticinia and alcohol for the entire forty days of the liturgical season.

 According to Canon Law, Roman Catholics are required to abstain from meat (defined as all animal flesh and organs, excluding water animals) on Ash Wednesday and all Fridays of Lent including Good Friday.
 Ash Wednesday and Good Friday are also fast days for Catholics ages 18 to 60, in which one main meal and two half-meals are eaten, with no snacking.
 Canon Law also obliges Catholics to abstain from meat on the Fridays of the year outside of Lent (excluding certain holy days) unless, with the permission of the local conference of bishops, another penitential act is substituted.
 Exceptions are allowed for health and necessity like manual labor and not causing offense when being a guest.
 The restrictions on eating meat on these days is solely as an act of penance and not because of a religious objection to eating meat.